Pull to refresh

 Overview

-A generic version of Trikafta—the breakthrough cystic fibrosis drug that extends lives by decades—hit the market at $12,750 per year.
-That's 95% cheaper than Vertex Pharmaceuticals' brand-name version, which costs over $300,000 annually and has generated billions while remaining out of reach for patients in developing nations and many Americans with inadequate insurance.
+A generic version of Trikafta—the cystic fibrosis drug that extends lives by decades—hit the market at $12,750 per year.
+That's 95% cheaper than Vertex Pharmaceuticals' brand-name version, which costs over $300,000 annually.
+The brand-name drug has generated billions while remaining out of reach for patients in developing nations and many Americans with inadequate insurance.

-The price collapse marks a turning point in rare disease treatment.
-For the first time, the 90,000 people worldwide with CF can access therapy that addresses the disease's root cause without financial catastrophe.
-Patient advocates call it vindication after years of protests over Vertex's pricing.
-The company argues its monopoly pricing funded the research that made the drug possible in the first place.
+The price collapse ends decades of six-figure CF treatment costs.
+For the first time, the 90,000 people worldwide with CF can access therapy that addresses the disease's root cause without financial ruin.
+Patient advocates call it vindication after years of protests over Vertex's pricing, though Vertex argues that its monopoly pricing funded the research that made the drug possible.

 Key Indicators